 Headphones come in different models; over-the-ear, in-ear, closed, open, wired, or wireless.
 The latest in-ear models, such as the famous AirPods, can be connected via Bluetooth to mobile phones or other digital devices.
 The connector of the wired models is a stereo 1/8″ mini-jack.
 Professional models feature the standard stereo audio TRS jack connector.

-In general, headphones will deliver a crisp sound, with a little boost on the bass and high frequencies, to correct human ear higher sensitivity to middle frequencies.
-I choose models that adapt well to my ears, not too heavy and comfortable for my ear shape.
+In general, headphones will deliver a crisp sound, with a little boost on the bass and high frequencies, to correct the human ear’s higher sensitivity to middle frequencies.
+I choose models that adapt well to my ears, are not too heavy and comfortable for my ear shape.
+If you are unsure what headphones to choose from, check out sites like https://serp.co/best/sony-wired-headphones/ to see the wide variety of products that are available on market today.

 Listening to music at high volumes for a prolonged time can cause ear damage.
-This is particularly true with headphones, which deliver sound pressure directly into the auditory canal.
+This is particularly true with headphones, which deliver sound pressure directly into the auditory canal and might eventually cause damage to the nerve cells if not taken care of properly.
+In some cases, damaged nerve cells could cause hearing loss or other conditions, which may require treatment such as the use of hearing aids (like those offered by EarPros, for instance) or even surgery to correct it.

 Listening With Loudspeakers